JaredB25/osticket-prereqs/README.md

 </p>
 <p>

-Once properly instlled we will create a new seesion using the HediSQL application and connect to it.
-Afterwards we will create a new database called 'osTicket'.
+After it has been installed correctly, we will use the HediSQL application to start a new session and connect to it.
+An entirely new database named 'osTicket' will then be created.
 </p>
 <br />